 Be Energy Efficient

 Did you know that something as small as turning the temperature on your water heater from 135°F to 120°F can save you more than $20 on your utility bill?
-Or that using a power strip to eliminate the phantom loads caused by electronics consuming power even when they are turned “off” could save you more $30 a year?
+Or that using a power strip to eliminate the phantom loads caused by electronics consuming power even when they are turned “off” could save you more than $30 each year?

 The average U.S. household spends $1,900 a year on utility bills, and a large portion of that is wasted energy.
-For Alaskans, this represents approximately $5 billion every year on heat, electricity, and transportation alone.
+For Alaskans, this represents approximately $5 billion spent every year on heat, electricity, and transportation alone.

 The Alaska Energy Authority (AEA) administers the Commercial Energy Audit program.
 Participants can receive up to $7,000 for a qualifying energy audit.
 For more information, visit AEA’s website.
 Watch this video series to see what changes the Old Harbor Books building in Sitka made as a result of the program.